TeamCodeStream/codestream-guide/docs/src/features/slack-integration.md

 top of the “Post to” popup and you can set the default behavior for each repository.

-Note that you can also share an exist post to Slack, even one created by a teammate.
+Note that you can also share an existing post to Slack, even one created by a teammate.
 Just go to the comment, issue or feedback request and look for the “Share” option under the ellipses menu.